Finding An Internship

 SJSU's Career Center also assists students in finding internships and jobs, as well as providing support on interviewing skills and resume preparation.

-Once MUP students have completed their required 180 hours of professional work experience, they should ask their supervisor to complete the Internship/Certification of Professional Work Experience form [.pdf] and submit it to the department.
+Once MUP students have completed their required 180 hours of professional work experience, they should ask their supervisor to complete the Internship Completion/Professional Work Experience Form (PDF) and submit it to the department.

 Planning In The News